 - MAKE SURE EVERYONE GETS THE CHANCE TO SPEAK.
 A good facilitator makes sure that everyone’s voice is heard.

 - KEEP THE TIME.
-A good meetings starts on time, and ends on time.
+A good meeting starts on time and ends on time.

 - USE PARKING LOTS.
 When topics come up that are not on the agenda, use a virtual parking lot.

 - KEEP PRESENTATIONS TO A MINIMUM.
 In online meetings, presentations can be especially difficult to focus on for long periods of time.
 The rule of thumb is 10 minutes of presentations and then plan a more engaging activity like a group discussion, poll, or breakout session.